 Thomas, a father of four, explained that it is through this begging that he takes care of his family including paying of rents, transportation, and medical and also educate his children.
 He said that before COVID-19, he earned at least Le 50,000 daily from begging, noting that he often spends Le 20,000 for feeding whilst the Le 30, 000 will be saved to solve other family problems.
 But now he earns around Le 30,000 daily.

 He disclosed that some beggars who do not have helpers to push wheelchair have hired young men to ride them and any money that is actualized or earned for the day will be shared equally, pointing out that it is a contractual agreement between those who push the wheelchairs and the beggars that money and gifts earned will be shared equally.

-He explained that they chose to beg at the Cotton Tree because it is the central of the capital Freetown.
+He explained that they chose to beg at the Cotton Tree because it is central to the capital Freetown.
 “Our presence at the Cotton Tree will send a signal to the government that we need shelter and livelihood support,” he added.
-“This place is very important in the country, look at State House, look Law Court Building, look CID Headquarters, look National Museum and look NASSIT including other prominent offices, these places are very important offices in the country,” he added.
+“This place is very important in the country, look at State House, look Law Court Building, look CID Headquarters, look National Museum and look NASSIT including other prominent offices, these places are very important offices in the country,”he added.

 He said that they are seating at the cotton tree to draw the attention of authorities, including President Bio, that they should provide permanent shelter and livelihood support for them.
 “We want the government to prioritize persons with disabilities especially beggars.
 Government should not take us as second-class citizens,” he said.